qvantel/orcd-generator/README.md

 ```
 $ src/main/resources/application.conf
 ```
-You can change things as the Cassandra IP, amount of CDRs generated and how far back in time the generator should generate data for.
+You can change settings such as the Cassandra IP, amount of CDRs generated and how far back in time the generator should generate data for.

 ## Changing trends